Sober Living Resources for Oklahoma

 Help for addiction is available.
 Sober living houses in Oklahoma help individuals suffering from addiction at any severity.
 Whether a person is only just beginning to recognize the initial warning signs of an addiction, or if they have experienced severe consequences over many years, sober living homes can help.
 By making use of the strong support system and structure that sober livings offer, it is possible to get sober, stay sober, and build a quality life in recovery.

-Sober livings are not clinical addiction treatment programs.
+Sober living homes are not clinical addiction treatment programs.
 Rather, they are residences where individuals can live who are trying to stay sober.
 In a quality sober living home, the residence is far more than just a place to crash for the night.
 Residents work hard to develop the skills and tools they need to maintain sobriety over the long term.
-As such, sober livings not only require residents to stay clean and sober — they also provide structure, schedules, and help residents manage their lives.
+As such, sober living homes not only require residents to stay clean and sober — they also provide structure, schedules, and help residents manage their lives.
 Residents are free to stay as long as they need, often for a year or more.
-As such, sober livings are often used as a primary means of getting sober.
+As such, sober living homes are often used as a primary means of getting sober.
 They are also often utilized as transitional programs for recent rehab graduates, or as a place of residence for current outpatient rehab clients.

 Living in a safe and trigger-free environment is an important element of addiction recovery.
 During early sobriety, most people are very vulnerable to triggers.
 No matter how hard one tries to stay sober, the process can be complicated if your daily life is constantly triggering you.
 Triggers can range from direct exposure to substance abuse to emotionally upsetting events.
 Sober living houses are places where residents have their safety guaranteed, and where everyone they spend time around will be equally committed to the recovery process.